cryptoquick/qonsumer/README.md

-qonsume is a nodejs api consumer. it is not meant for realtime apps; instead, it is meant for static consumption of api data. it will write the results of endpoint responses to files for processing by other applications. although it can consume restful interfaces, its only http activity is an http 'get'.
+qonsume is a nodejs api consumer. it is not meant for realtime apps; instead, it is meant for static consumption of api data. it will write the results of endpoint responses to files for processing by other applications. although it can consume restful interfaces, its only http activity is an http `get`.

 qonsume can consume the following: